ywang24/kunlun/README.md

 e.g. `driver.typeSpecialKey('Return');`

 #### `clickEl(selector, by)`
-Click on selected element after waiting for it to display
+Click on selected element after waiting for it to be displayed

+#### `typeEl(selector, by)`
+Type text in selected element after waiting for it to be displayed

 #### `getEls(selector, by)`
-Search for multiple elements after waiting for any of them to display
+Search for multiple elements after waiting for any of them to be displayed

 #### `getEl(selector, by)`
-Search for element after waiting for any of them to display
+Search for element after waiting for any of them to be displayed

 #### `hasEl(selector, by)`
 Check if an element exists

 #### `getElAttribute(attr, selector, by)`
-Get the value of an element's attribute after waiting for it to display
+Get the value of an element's attribute after waiting for it to be displayed

 #### `bindModule(module)`
 Bind functions from customized page object modules to AppiumDriver object